Naveen Malik

-Naveen Malik is an Indian freestyle wrestler.
+Naveen Malik (born 21 November 2002) is an Indian freestyle wrestler.
 He participated in the 2022 Commonwealth Games, winning the gold medal in the men's freestyle 74 kg.
 He defeated Muhammad Sharif Tahir of Pakistan in the finals with score 9-0.

 He competed in the 70 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.